 In fact, in a survey of subscription-based businesses, clients who had a poor experience with a business had only a 43 percent chance of being members a year later, but those with the best experiences were likely to remain members for another six years.
 Six years!

 Clearly, good customer support leads to stronger loyalty among clients, while bad customer support can cause people to give up on a purchase, cease patronizing a business, and even drive them to a competitor.
 Ouch!

-Even if you might think you’re doing a good job, keep in mind that while 80 percent of companies believe they offer “superior” customer service, only 8 percent of customers think that those same companies deliver “superior” customer service, So, how can you improve your support to provide a great experience and bolster your bottom line?
+Even if you might think you’re doing a good job, keep in mind that while 80 percent of companies believe they offer “superior” customer service, only 8 percent of customers think that those same companies deliver “superior” customer service, So, what is excellent customer service?
+How can you improve your support to provide a great experience and bolster your bottom line?

-- Be proactive: The best way to head off problems is to address them head-on.
+- Be proactive: One of the ways to deliver excellent customer service is to address problems head-on.
 Do you already know that part of your product is confusing, or that there’s a common billing issue people are dealing with?
 Don’t shy away from it.
 There are a number of ways to address these issues.
 Perhaps an email newsletter is the best vehicle to share troubleshooting tips for that billing issue, or maybe you can create a short video or blog post that tells clients how to get around a potential point of confusion.
 Then, provide that information to your customer support reps, if they have information in a packaged, easily shareable format, they can provide clients with that information quickly and reduce wait and call times.